A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke exposure on blood lead levels in U.S. children: Introduction

 To control for the measured confounders, we constructed a matched observational study.
-In a matched observational study, subjects with comparable measured confounders are put into matched sets and inferences are drawn based on comparisons within these matched sets (\citealp{Rosenbaum2002a, Rosenbaum2010}, \citealp{Hansen2004}, \citealp{Stuart2010}, \citealp{Lu2011}, \citealp{Zubizarreta2012}, \citealp{Pimentel2015}).
-A matched observational study can be analyzed in a model-based or nonparametric way. \cite{Rubin1979} found the combination of matching and model-based adjustment within matched sets is robust to model misspecification and relatively efficient.
+In a matched observational study, subjects with comparable measured confounders are put into matched sets and inferences are drawn based on comparisons within these matched sets (\citealp{Rosenbaum2002a, Rosenbaum2010}; \citealp{Hansen2004}; \citealp{Stuart2010}; \citealp{Lu2011}; \citealp{Zubizarreta2012}; \citealp{Pimentel2015}).
+A matched observational study can be analyzed in a model-based or nonparametric way. \citet{Rubin1979} found that the combination of matching and model-based adjustment within matched sets is robust to model misspecification and relatively efficient.

-We performed a full matching (\citealp{Hansen2004}, \citealp{Hansen2006}) on the aforementioned $8$ variables.
-Table \ref{tbl: tableone} suggests covariates are well-balanced after matching; in particular, all standardized differences are less than $0.1$ after matching (\citealp{Silber_rosenbaum2016}).
-Assuming there is no unmeasured confounding, the $95\%$ two-sided confidence interval of the effect of second-hand smoke exposure on blood lead level is $(0.714, 0.977)$ $\mu$g/dL using the \emph{senfmCI} function in the package \emph{sensitivityfull} with default settings.
+We performed a full matching (\citealp{Hansen2004}; \citealp{Hansen2006}) on the aforementioned $8$ variables.
+Table \ref{tbl: tableone} suggests that covariates are well-balanced after matching; in particular, all standardized differences are less than $0.1$ after matching (\citealp{Silber_rosenbaum2016}).
+The mean blood lead level is $3.27$ $\mu$g/dL.
+Assuming that there is no unmeasured confounding, the $95\%$ two-sided confidence interval of the effect of second-hand smoke exposure on blood lead level is $(0.71, 0.98)$ $\mu$g/dL using the \textsf{senfmCI} function in the \textsf{R} package \textsf{sensitivityfull} (\citealp{R_pkg_sensitivityfull}) with default settings.
 This confidence interval is obtained by inverting the test based on Huber's M-statistic for an additive constant treatment effect.